 Requirements for the Teacher Leadership Certificate (TLC): Leadership 101, 103, 140, 210; Education 110, 253; and a total of 25 hours of approved community service to be completed through Leadership 101 and 103.

-Students in the McDonough Scholars Program described above (ILS, MLS, CLS, TLC) complete a one-week EXCEL (Experience Civic Engagement and Leadership) Workshop before taking LEAD 101.
+Students in the McDonough Scholars Program described above (ILS, MLS, CLS, ELC, TLC) complete a one-week EXCEL (Experience Civic Engagement and Leadership) Workshop before taking the first course in the program.

 Leadership Courses

 LEAD 101 Foundations of Leadership